apollostream/apollostream.github.io/_includes/roadmap-philosophy-include.md

 ---

-## Stop #2: The Export Terminal – When Philosophy Becomes Engineering
+## The Export Terminal – When Philosophy Becomes Engineering

 Critics often miss philosophy’s progress because once a philosophical tool works, it gets exported and rebranded as "science" or "math."
 Our analysis tracked these exports and found that philosophy has functioned, repeatedly, as R&D for other disciplines.[^1_95][^1_102]